crookedneighbor/bladebarringer.com/content/index.md

 ## Dad

 I've got 2 amazing kids!
-I'm trying hard to respect their privacy online, so I won't say more about it, but it felt wrong not to mention it!
+I'm trying hard to respect their privacy online, so I won't say more about it on here, but it felt wrong not to mention it!

 </div>